 If yes then turn off the water supply and undo the fitting to check if the pipe has been pushed all the way in if it was then you might just have a faulty fitting, if not try to push it in and retighten.

-If you have the right tools and materials, anything is possible you just need to take your time and double check before doing anything.
+If you have the right tools and materials, anything is possible, and you need to take your time and double-check before doing anything.

 Never overtighten compression fittings as you can always tighten them a bit more if you have a small leak.

-The most important thing is don’t worry if you leak all plumbers in the time have had leaks some small some large as things can always go wrong from time to time.
+The most important thing is don't worry if you leak.
+All plumbers in the time have had leaks, some small and some large, as things can occasionally go wrong.

 Are you ready to take on installing an outside tap?
 I hope so.